tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * Cost: Using AWS resources, we only pay for what we use.
 We will turn off everything before ending the class and not incur further charges.

-* Availability: By deploying our model to another Amazon SageMaker instance, we have made the prediction functionality available 24/7 through a secure endpoint to an application or to be consumed by others without having to make our computer available.
+* Availability: By deploying our model to another Amazon SageMaker instance, we have made the prediction functionality available 24/7 through a secure endpoint to an application, or to be consumed by others without having to make our computer available.

 * RESTful API: As learned in previous units, APIs provide a standard mechanism to access data.
-Our machine-learning API can be consumed through apps and other channels in a simple form while remaining secure and allowing other constraints (authentication, authorization, rate limiting, etc.).
+Our machine-learning API can be consumed through apps and other channels in a simple form, while remaining secure and allowing other constraints (authentication, authorization, rate limiting, etc.).

 **Cons:**